-Several of Edinburgh's key industries include financial and business services, renewable energy, electronic technologies and a highly successful life sciences sector.
-Scotland also continues to pursue innovation in areas such as textiles, computer gaming, animation and fashion.
+Several of Edinburgh's key industries include financial and business services, renewable energy, electronic technology and a highly successful life-sciences sector.

 Job market in Edinburgh

 The city's science and technology sector is also quite robust and has the potential to attract highly skilled foreign nationals interested in working in Edinburgh.

 On the other end of the spectrum is a thriving tourism and hospitality industry and a selection of creative industries that hinge on the annual Edinburgh festival.
 Though formal positions in these sectors can be limited, there are lots of informal positions that appeal to younger, more inexperienced expats looking for a cultural experience rather than a leg up on the career ladder.

 Finding a job in Edinburgh